 Members of the public should not be involved in the decision-making of the Council.
 The Council should not make an instant decision on the behest of members of the public on items that are not included in the agenda.
 As a matter of best practice, the public forum will be kept separate from the debate of the councillors.

 Members of the public are welcome to stay for the Council meeting after the public session as observers but will not be able to join in discussion.

 Members of the public may be excluded by a resolution of the meeting for specific items which need to be discussed in confidence for example staffing matters, tenders for contracts and some legal issues.

-It is important to remember that no decisions or expenditure can be made on any item raised at the Public Forum because the item would not have been legally notified on an agenda in advance to the electorate or the council.
+It is important to remember that no decisions or expenditure resolution can be made on any item raised at the public forum because the item would not have been legally notified on an agenda in advance to the electorate or the council.

-- The Public Forum will be limited to a maximum time of 20 minutes
+- The public forum will be limited to a maximum time of 10 minutes

 - The Chairman has the right to say that any question or statement is inappropriate and will not be accepted

 - Neither Councillors nor the Clerk should be put under any pressure to respond immediately to comments made under public participation.
 Members of the public do not have a right to force items onto the council agenda nor to insist on how matters are recorded in the minutes

 - A question shall not necessarily require a response at the meeting nor must it start a debate on the question.
 The Chairman may direct that a written response be given